kvz/bash3boilerplate/README.md

 ## Contributing

 Feel free to fork this project.
-We will happily merge bug fixes or other small improvements.
-For bigger changes you should probably get in touch with us before you start to avoid not seeing them merged.
+We will happily merge bug fixes or other improvements.

 ## Versioning